-There were real winters on that plateau, and it got really cold.
+There were real winters on The Heuchelberg, and it got really cold.
 Walking back to the barracks at twelve or one o'clock in the morning was a real challenge.

 However, a snowy winter night was one of my favorite times to pull guard duty around Alpha Section.
-The reason was mainly, because it was very light out and it was easy to see what was going on.
-As long as one was dressed for the weather, along with your pair of Mickey Mouse Boots, one was all set.
+The main reason was, the snow made it very light out, so it was easy to see what was going on.
+As long as one was dressed for the weather, along with your pair of Mickey Mouse Boots, one was relatively comfortable.

-I can see that the woodlands to seem to have diminished in size on the plateau.
-I guess the increase in population has put pressure on forest areas to become farmlands in order to provide food and resources for their needs.
+I can see that the woodlands to seem to have diminished in size on The Heuchelberg.
+The increase in population has probably put pressure on forest areas to become farmlands in order to provide food and resources for their needs.

-n this image map the altitude is 3,300 feet, an gives real close-up detail to the barracks area.
+Mage Map 4 is from an altitude of 3,300 feet, and gives real close-up detail to the former barracks area.
 Clearly defined is the road to and into the battery area through the main gate.

 The reservoir and over-flow parking area are also well defined.
-The road then turns left passed where the barracks, physical plant, and the motor pool garage were, as well as the jog to the right on the woods side to accommodate the fueling station, and then on to the motor pool vehicle parking area at the far end of the barracks area.
+The road then turns left passed where the barracks, physical plant, and the motor pool garage were, as well as the jog to the right on the forest side to accommodate the fueling station, and then on to the motor pool vehicle parking area at the far end past the barracks area.
+It was very narrow in width and long enough for all of the administrative and motor pool needs.